-I remember hearing about Sylvester Stallone’s use of human growth hormone (HGH), and realized how dang good he still looked at nearly 70 years old.
-Although I’ve been reluctant to go the HGH route, I recently heard of a product that supposedly helps your body boost hgh, called Serovital-hgh.
+I remember hearing about Sylvester Stallone’s use of human growth hormone (HGH), and realized how good he still looked at nearly 70 years old.
+Although I had been reluctant to go the HGH route, I heard of a product back in 2013 that supposedly helps your body boost hgh, called Serovital-hgh.

 Back in late 2013, it was hard not to browse the web without eventually seeing an ad for Serovital-hgh.
-Well, maybe it was just me, because I Google a lot of anti-aging stuff, and I know Google delivers ads based on search history.
+It could have just me, because I Google a lot of anti-aging stuff, and I know Google delivers ads based on search history.
 OK, so it was hard for ME to browse the internet without seeing ads for Serovital.

 What is Serovital-hgh?

 The website claims Serovital is a blend of amino acids which raises growth hormone in the body.
 However, it is not human growth hormone but an amino acid supplement.
 The official website states that taking a blend of amino acids can raise growth hormone levels after two hours: